stevembugua/coding-challenge/README.md

 # coding-challenge
 Moringa Coding Challenge Assignment
-NET SALARY PAY.
+TITLE:NET SALARY PAY.
+DESCRIPTION.
   The third challenge is about calculating the net salary of once salary.
+PROJECT SETUP.
-It takes the whole salary and removes the deductions and returns the net salary
+  It takes the whole salary and removes the deductions and returns the net salary.

+  AUTHOR:Steve mbugua
+  LICENCE:"ISC"